PTO Benefits, Vacation, Sick Leave: What’s the Difference?

-To get a better understanding of what works best for your organization, let’s take a closer look at each option:
+To get a better understanding of PTO benefits vs separate policies and what works best for your organization, let’s take a closer look at each option:

 It’s no secret that employees who have time for leisure and rest tend to be happier and more productive.
 Providing your employees with sufficient vacation time is vital for preventing burnout and retaining quality staff.

 Many employers have a vacation policy in place where time accrues according to seniority.
 With this policy, employees need to receive approval in advance in order to take time off.
 When vacation and sick time are pooled separately, they are often accrued separately at different rates.